 On the road, the S line models are marked out by their firm ride on the standard-fit sports suspension.
 This has been lowered by 25mm to give a sportier drive and a meaner look to the car.
 If you're specifying a new A3, then we'd recommend replacing it with the comfort suspension that Audi offers at no extra cost, or upgrading to adaptive dampers where they're available.

 Overall the A3 S line corners confidently, but the electromechanical steering doesn’t give the greatest amount of feedback in the corners.
 If you’re really pressing on, mid-corner bumps can upset the A3 slightly, and this is particularly noticeable on S line because of its standard-fit 18-inch alloy wheels.

-The A3 S-Line is a very refined drive.
+The A3 S line is a very refined drive.
 There’s very little road noise, the engines are hushed and there’s only a small amount of wind noise present.
-The 1.6 TDI and 138bhp 1.4 TFSI engines offer a good mix of performance and economy – the petrol uses Audi’s cylinder-on-demand technology and shuts down ones that aren’t in use to save fuel.
+The 1.6 TDI offers a good mix of performance and economy, while higher-powered units are slightly more compromised - the 2.0 TDI has great power and economy figures, but at the expense of refinement.